 First of all think of a theme for your party.
 Being Easter your party theme can centre around this.
 You could theme it simply as an Easter party, or go for something a little different like a fancy dress party – with prizes for the Best Easter Bunny or Cutest Easter Chick.

 Or perhaps the theme could be based on an Easter Bonnet Parade.
-Where each child (and grown-up) has to come wearing an Easter bonnet they?ve made themselves.
+Where each child (and grown-up) has to come wearing an Easter bonnet they have made themselves.
 These can later be judged in an Easter bonnet competition with chocolate eggs as prizes.

-When you?ve settled on your party themes you?ll need to make sure everyone has plenty of notice so they can start getting ready for the big day.
+When you have settled on your party themes you?ll need to make sure everyone has plenty of notice so they can start getting ready for the big day.

 Make Easter Party Invitations

 Sending out Easter Party Invitations a couple of weeks in advance makes sure everyone has plenty of time to get ready for your party.
 Hand them out towards the end of the school term to give the kids something to look forward to during the Easter holidays.

 Making party invitations is a fun activity to get your kids involved with.

 First of all get together decorating bits and pieces – buttons, glitter, glue, fabric, tissue paper, paint, pens, cardboard etc.